-A grind knob that can be adjusted lets you decide the amount of coarseness you would like for your coffee grounds to be, which will allow you to have an energizing or lighter cup of coffee.
+A grind knob that can be adjusted lets you decide the amount of coarseness you would like for your coffee grounds, giving you either an energizing or lighter cup of coffee.

-It's a cheaper model compared to other options, and if you're trying to watch your budget, it's a great option.
+It's a cheaper model compared with the others on the list, and if you're trying to watch your budget, it's a great option.

-Stepping up your home coffee game to the level of a pro barista can be a dream - especially if it involves less elbow grease!
+Stepping up your home coffee game to the level of a pro barista could be a dream come true - especially if it involves less elbow grease!
 That's exactly where a superautomatic coffee machine swoops in.

 You might already be brewing with an automated or semi-automatic espresso machine and are now thinking about leveling up to the full automation league.
 But why are these machines the hot favorites of java junkies?